-Where Will Baby Boomers Live Next?
+Where Will the Baby Boomers Live Next

 Today’s retirees want to live in communities where they can relax and enjoy life, make new friends, stay active and explore new horizons.
 Learn what retirees desire in a home and a community in Real Estate Insider Magazine.